hamedmoradidev/stickyNotes/README.md

 ---

 ## ✨ Features
-- Create colorfull sticky notes
+- Create colorful sticky notes
 - Clean and minimalistic UI
 - Night Mode for ease of use